Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 National Archives Australia (Brisbane)

-The National Archives of Australia holds federal government records, including many about Indigenous Australians (mostly people from Victoria and the Northern Territory).
+The National Archives of Australia (NAA) is a rich source of information for family historians.
+The NAA holds federal government records, including many about Indigenous Australians (mostly people from Victoria and the Northern Territory).
 The archives has offices around Australia.
 Records about Queensland are mostly held in Brisbane and Canberra.
 The Bringing Them Home name index can help you find information about Indigenous family members in National Archives records.
 The index isn’t available for the public to search, but an archivist will do a search for you.

 National Library of Australia